 - Benefits: The Older Workers Benefit Protection Act (29 U.S.C.
 623, 626, and 630) prohibits an employer from using a worker's age as a basis for denying benefits.
 The employer must provide equal benefits to both younger and older workers.
 However, in some circumstances the law allows an employer to provide reduced benefits if the cost is the same as providing benefits to younger workers.
-In other cases, employers may give older workers less benefits than younger workers if they provide additional benefits that are equal to the difference.
+In other cases, employers may give older workers fewer benefits than younger workers if they provide additional benefits that are equal to the difference.

 Waiver of ADEA Rights and Claims

 An employee can waive ADEA rights or claims in a settlement offer or when participating in an employment termination program or an exit incentive program (early retirement program).
 A valid waiver must meet certain minimum requirements, including:

 - It is in writing and is understandable

 - It specifically refers to ADEA claims and rights;

 - It does not waive future rights and claims

 - It is given in exchange for something valuable that the worker is not already entitled to receive

 - It advises the worker to consult with an attorney before signing the waiver

 - It gives the worker at least 21 days to think about the waiver and at least 7 days to revoke it after signing it.

 Additional requirements apply to waivers involving an employment termination or exit incentive program.